Contents

 • It's open daily, with hours from 9am to 5:30pm in summer and 10am to 4:30pm in winter.

-• Your ticket gets you into the Crown Jewels, the White Tower, and cool exhibitions.
+• Your ticket gets you into the Crown Jewels, the White Tower, and cool exhibitions, like ‘The Tower’s Mint: Coins and Kings’ and ‘Line of Kings’.

 • Try to get there early for a guided tour with a Yeoman Warder—it starts every hour near the entrance.